richtastic/ff/src/3DR/wiki/app.md

 APP TODO:

 x setting up P2D/P3D from seeds
+- 2D local search
-- creating new P2D from local search
+	- creating new P2D/match

+- p3D / patch cannot be esimated until all involved transforms have an R =>

 - initializing patch [from seeds once have enough]
 	- iteritive projection
 - creating new P3D from projections